sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_4.rst

 some of the formatting.
 The ones that I have often found myself needing to change are:

--  ``header``.
-A lot of the time when you are storing data as a CSV file the first row actually contains the column names and not data.
+-  ``header``: A lot of the time when you are storing data as a CSV file the first row actually contains the column names and not data.
 If that is not true then it is a good idea to open up the CSV file in a spreadsheet programme such as LibreOffice and add the header row manually.

--  ``sep``.
-As the name “comma separated value” indicates, the values in a row of a CSV file are usually separated by commas.
+-  ``sep``: As the name “comma separated value” indicates, the values in a row of a CSV file are usually separated by commas.
 This is not universal, however.
 In Europe the decimal point is typically written as ``,`` instead of ``.`` and as a consequence it would be somewhat